 For over a century the Strandkorb has been a part of Germany's culture, a symbol for holidays, sun, sand and sea, and evidence of extreme north German obstinacy when faced with the elements.

-It might be a cult object these days, but the first Strandkoerb was invented in 1882 for an elderly aristocrat Elfriede von Maltzahn, who with rheumatism but no lack of energy loved to visit Warnemuende, a northeast German sea resort.
-On the Baltic Sea it is in today's Mecklenburg-Vorpommern.
+A cult object these days, the first Strandkorb was invented in 1882 for an elderly aristocrat with rheumatism.
+Elfriede von Maltzahn, who loved to visit Warnemünde, a northeast German resort on the Baltic Sea.

-Doctors had agreed that sea air was good for Frau von Maltzahn's health while at the same time insisting she should not sit on the sand, so she approached Wilhelm Bartelmann, chief basket maker to the imperial court of Emperor Wilhelm I, for a solution.
+Doctors agreed sea air was good for Frau von Maltzahn's health but insisted she should not sit on the sand, so she asked Wilhelm Bartelmann, the chief basket maker to the imperial court of Emperor Wilhelm I, if he had a solution.

-He designed the Strandkoerb, literally a 'beach basket', as the answer to her problem.
-It looked something like a large armchair and at the time was likened to an "upright wash basket", and not only offered shelter from the wind, rain, sand and sun its occupant was also hidden from view, so although the noise from other beach users could be heard it was nevertheless a 'private' space.
+Bartelmann designed the Strandkorb, literally a "Beach Basket", as the answer.
+It was often compared to an "upright wash basket", but provided shelter from the wind, rain, sand and sun as well as hiding its occupant from view, so other beach users might be heard but the chair itself was "private" space.

-Elfriede von Maltzahn's wicker "beach basket" was first used on June 15, 1882 to such enthusiasm that Wilhelm Bartelmann began production at once, and the next year designed a two seater.
-While at the same time his wife Elisabeth opened a "Strandkoerbe Rental Service".
+Elfriede von Maltzahn's wicker beach basket was used for the first time on June 15, 1882, and was such a success Wilhelm Bartelmann began production at once.
+In 1883 he designed a two seater, while his wife Elisabeth opened a "Strandkorb Rental Service".

-German beaches are now dotted with more than 70,000 of the covered wicker beach baskets, and amongst many other options one of the most requested has drawers at the base that serve as foot rests as well as sand free storage space.
+German beaches are dotted with over 70,000 covered wicker beach baskets, and one of the most requested models has drawers at the base that serve as foot rests as well as sand free storage space.

-Some have armrests with foldaway wooden airport style trays, roofs which tilt backwards, there are models adjustable for sunbathing, others with seat heating and/or rainproof covers making it possible to sit through the worst storms with no chance of becoming even slightly damp.
+Some have armrests with foldaway wooden airport style trays; roofs that tilt back; can adjust for sunbathing; have seat heating and/or rainproof covers so it is possible to sit through the worst storms.

 The list of modifications is virtually endless.

-Of course there are special models designed for children, while any pet dogs who also might be enjoying some time by the sea also have several designs of Strandkorb from which to choose.
+Of course there are special models for children, while pet dogs enjoying some time by the sea also have several designs to choose from.

-Anyone staying for more than a day at the seashore usually books the beach chair for their whole holiday, often building low sand walls around "their" Strandkorb and decorating it with stones and shells.
-Complete with a gate put in place whenever they are not there it becomes their holiday 'home from home'.
+Anyone staying for more than a day at the beach usually books a beach chair for their entire holiday.
+Low sand walls are built around "their" Strandkorb, they are decorated with stones and shells, a gate added and put in place whenever they are not there.
+The Strandkorb becomes a holiday "Home from Home".

-The basic shape hasn't changed much since it was first invented, but two distinct variations have evolved, the straight angular North Sea beach chair which fits perfectly to the wild and stormy North Sea, but can be adjusted so it is possible to lie flat and sunbathe, and a round rolling Baltic Sea one.
+The basic shape hasn't changed much since it was first invented, but there are two distinct variations.
+A straight angular North Sea beach chair, fitting perfectly to the wild and stormy North Sea, but adjustable making it possible to lie flat and sunbathe, and the round rolling Baltic Sea design.

-Nevertheless it is this more "gemuetlich", cosy, Baltic Sea chair, also known as a 'Minilaube', Little Arbor, which is the background to many romantic holiday memories.
+This "Gemütlich" (cosy) chair, which is also known as a "Minilaube" (Little Arbor), is the background to many romantic holiday memories.

-Wicker beach chairs have become a successful export for German craftsmen, and their construction is a joint project needing the skills of a carpenter, basket maker, seamstress and upholsterer, with each Strandkorb taking two days to produce.
+Wicker beach chairs are a successful export for German craftsmen, and their construction is a joint project; each one takes a carpenter, basket maker, seamstress and upholsterer two days to produce.

-Even those with the 'wear and tear' of on sitting on a German beach have an expected twenty year life span, and this combination, together with the chairs being "in trend" and having colorful awing, is seen as a merging of old traditions with a modern image.
-An example of something typically German.
+Even those with "wear and tear" from being used by thousands of tourists have an expected twenty year life span, and this combination, together with the chairs being "in trend" and having colorful awning, is seen as a merging of old traditions with a modern image.

-Germany's idiosyncratic "Strandkorb" has, along with sun, sand, sea, wind and even snow, for generations been an integral part of the country's culture and it shows no sign of going away anytime soon.
+For generations Germany's idiosyncratic "Strandkorb" has been an integral part of the country's culture, along with sun, sand, sea, wind and even snow, and shows no sign of going away anytime soon.

 Illustrations: Strandkorbe in Heringsdorf, Mecklenburg-Western Pomerania via haus-garten-ratgeber.de - The North Sea and Baltic Sea Beach Chairs via Bartelmann.com - A Strandkorb in the snow, photographer foto-mueller, via maroundpartner.com